ovesorg/MQTTPublish/README.md

 #### Android Hub
-The next application you need to have installed is the Android Hub application You can find the project repository here [Android Hub App](https://github.com/ovesorg/mobapp-MQTT-AndroidHub.git) NB/ This application serves as the subscriber to the Mqtt server as the MqttPublish serves as the publisher.
+The next application you need to have installed is the Android Hub application You can find the project repository here [Android Hub App](https://github.com/ovesorg/mobapp-MQTT-AndroidHub.git) NB/ This application serves as the subscriber to the Local Mqtt server as the MqttPublish serves as the publisher.

 #### Test Scenario
 NB/ To test this application you need to have Termux and Android Hub applications installed on your device first.